wiloon/blog/content/post/archive-1/2014-12-10-creating-stylish-uibuttons.md

 btnGradient.frame = btn.bounds;

-Notice that the fontWithName value is specified as "Knewave&#8221;, not "Knewave-Regular&#8221; as you might expect.
+Notice that the fontWithName value is specified as "Knewave", not "Knewave-Regular" as you might expect.
 This is because there is a difference between the font&#8217;s filename and the font&#8217;s given name.
 You&#8217;ll need to be sure you use the given name when working with your own fonts.

 With the above code in place, the game menu should be complete!
 Build and run now and you should see something like the following: